Posted August 26, 2019 by Mark Perna

 Have you ever had the “because-I-said-so” exchange with someone?
 Whether you’re the person saying or hearing this line, it signals frustration and a desire to close the conversation.
 It makes the speaker’s authority the sole reason for compliance.
 That used to be enough, but not anymore.
 Today, young people want to dig deeper for a reason to do what is asked of them.
 And that’s not a bad thing.

-I call Generations Y and Z collectively the Why Generation because that is the question they are always asking.
+I call the millennial and Z Generations collectively the Why Generation because that is the question they are always asking.
 They want to know the reason behind everything and they will persist in asking for it, sometimes to the point of frustrating those they are asking.
 But in general, it’s not their intention to frustrate or challenge and they’re not being disrespectful or insubordinate.
 They want to know why for a very different reason.

 To understand their question why, we have to understand how people under 40 today were raised.
 All throughout their lives, they’ve been told that they are unique, special, and important (and they are!).
 Because they believe this about themselves, they also believe they have something unique, special, and important to bring to their work.
 They don’t want to be cogs; they want to be contributors.
 They’re not content to follow the status quo; they want to find a better way.
 And they can’t do that without a fuller understanding of the reasons behind the current procedure.

 That’s why they ask why.
 And that’s why the “because I said so” answer is so remarkably ineffective with this generation.
 Not only does it stifle their spirit, it shuts down the problem-solving creativity they can bring to the organization.